Grid2op/lightsim2grid/README.md

 4) computes the active power, reactive power, flow on powerllines etc. from the `V` and `Sbus` complex vectors computed at step 3).

+Step 1, 2 and 4 are done in the [GridModel](https://lightsim2grid.readthedocs.io/en/latest/gridmodel.html#lightsim2grid.initGridModel.GridModel) class.

+Step 3 is performed thanks to a "powerflow solver".

+### Using a custom powerflow solver
 For now some basic "solver" (*eg* the program that performs points `3.` above) are available, based on the Gauss Seidel or the Newton-Raphson methods to perform "powerflows".